Referential communication in heterogeneous communities of pre-trained visual deep networks: Setup

 \subsection{The referential communication game}

-Inspired by the core communicative task of \textit{reference} \cite<e.g.,>{Skyrms:2010}, in the referential communication game a \textit{sender} is given a target input (e.g., a picture) and issues a message (e.g., a word).
+Inspired by the core communicative task of \textit{reference} \cite[e.g.,][]{Skyrms:2010}, in the referential communication game a \textit{sender} is given a target input (e.g., a picture) and issues a message (e.g., a word or, as in our case, a continuous vector).
 A \textit{receiver} is exposed to a set of inputs, including the target, and must correctly point to the latter based on the message it receives from the sender.

-In the context of deep net emergent communication \cite{Lazaridou:Baroni:2020}, the sender and the receiver are two networks.
-In each episode of this game, the sender receives a target image as input, and outputs a message to the receiver.
+Our sender and receiver are neural networks that include pre-trained and frozen visual modules, plus wrapper components in charge of message passing.
+We refer to the full interacting systems as \textit{agents}.
+In each episode of the game, the sender agent receives a target image as input, processes it with its visual module, and outputs a message to the receiver.
 The receiver gets the message and is presented with a set of candidate images, containing the target and a series of distractors.
-For every candidate image, the receiver constructs a representation, which is then compared to a representation of the received message.
+For every candidate image, the receiver, using its visual module, constructs a representation, which is then compared to a representation of the received message.
 The receiver selects whichever candidate has the most similar representation to the message.
 If the selected image matches the target, the episode is successful.
 Success above chance level is only possible if the receiver learns to correctly interpret the message sent by the sender.
+Pseudocode for the referential game is presented in Appendix \ref{app:pseudocode}.

 Crucially, task accuracy only depends on target image matching, and does not require any kind of annotation.
-As such, the communication protocol induced using this setup is entirely learned in a self-supervised way.
+As such, the communication protocol is entirely learned in a self-supervised way.

-Below, we refer to the standard setup, in which a single sender-receiver pair is jointly trained to play the game, as the \textit{one-to-one} setting, further distinguished into homogeneous or heterogeneous setups depending on whether the two agents use the same or different visual modules for image processing.
-To extend the game to the \textit{population} setting, given a population of \textit{N} senders and \textit{N} receivers, we randomly sample one sender and one receiver at each training step to play the game as previously described.
+Below, we refer to the basic setup, in which a single sender-receiver pair is jointly trained to play the game, as the \textit{one-to-one} setting, further distinguished into \textit{homogeneous} and \textit{heterogeneous} cases, depending on whether the two agents use the same or different visual modules for image processing.
+To extend the game to the \textit{population} setting, given a population of \textit{N} senders and receivers, we randomly sample one sender and one receiver at each step to play the game as previously described.